 Do Aphrodisiacs Actually Work?
-9 Popular Aphrodisiacs
+9 Popular Aphrodisiacs To Curb Your Curiosity

 Words: Robyn Samuels

-Oysters, chocolate and watermelon.
-What do all of these things have in common you ask?
-Well, apart from being delicious, they’re also aphrodisiacs.
-Before the invention of ‘blue pills’ and stimulants, people from ancient Rome and Egyptian times used aphrodisiacs to increase virility and potency.
+Before the invention of ‘blue pills’ and stimulants, ancient Romans and Egyptians used aphrodisiacs to increase virility and potency.
 Still, the question remains – do aphrodisiacs actually work?
-Is it worth spending a fortune on oysters and stuffing your face with pine nuts?
+Is it worth spending a fortune on oysters and pine nuts?

 What are aphrodisiacs?